 How to watch it: Full episodes from the first season are available to watch on TV Land's website.
 More recent episodes may be available on demand through your cable provider.

 Devious Maids (Lifetime)

-A tight-knit group of Latinas working as maids (at least, initially) in Beverly Hills.
+What it's about: A tight-knit group of Latinas working as maids (at least, initially) in Beverly Hills.

 Who it appeals to: People who miss creator Marc Cherry's popular ABC drama "Desperate Housewives"; fans of Eva Longoria, who starred in "Desperate Housewives" and is an executive producer of the series.

 Why it deserves more buzz than it gets: Even before it premiered in 2013, Devious Maids, adapted from the Mexican series "Ellas son ... la alegría del hogar" (translation: they are the joy of the home) attracted some skepticism for casting four prominent Latina actresses as sexy housekeepers, which seemed to play on multiple stereotypes.
 But the show is actually pretty delightful.
 A quirky supporting cast helps it maintain a consistent, if campy, sense of humor, while having characters confront personal tragedies.
 The heart of the show is the women who support one another through all of it and act, as Longoria told the L.A.
 Times, as its "moral compass."